Ryte’s Izzi Smith joins forces with Onely’s Tomek Rudzki to get to the bottom of Medium’s dramatic loss in SEO visibility.

 To be honest, I highly doubt it.

-Problems like this are easily avoided by including the comments on the article’s page, or if you must create an own URL, utilizing noindex robots directives.
+Problems like this are easily avoided by including the comments on the article’s page, or if you must create a separate URL, utilizing noindex robots directives.

 What’s additionally worrying is the fact that even if there are no comments for an article, an indexable URL is still created, causing thousands of these thin pages.